Nike-Inc/lambda-router/README.md

 ## The Unknown Handler

 When no route is matched the unknown handler is invoked.
 The default unknown handler will return a canned response containing the unmatched path, with a 404.
 You can replace the unknown handler by provider your own to `router.unknown`.
 This handler will function as a normal handler, returning a 200 unless it throws an error.
 Since errors default to status code 500, you should probably manually set the status code to 404.

+There is a special case on the default unknown handler when the request has a match on the path but not on the method.
+In this case a 405 with a correct `Allow` header will be returned.

 ## Middleware